 - The next Republican wave appears to focus on environmental, social, and governance (ESG) funding.
 University endowment funds could be restricted from targeting ESG investments if Republicans are successful in 18 states.

 - The Arizona Board of Regents and the University of Missouri system removed diversity statements as part of employment reviews.
-The replacement in the Missouri example sounds a lot like a commitment to the value and commitment of diversity in learning.
+The replacement in the Missouri example sounds a lot like a commitment to the value of diversity in learning.
 Legislation in South Carolina prohibited diversity statements but stopped short of defunding DEI programs.

 - Tennessee passed legislation for students to report professors who violate the 16 "divisive concepts" previously passed.
 Among the first states on the offense, Tennessee came back in 2024 with more legislation to prohibit "divisive concepts" in its public universities.